Son of indicted U.S. congressman convicted of fraud

-NEW YORK The son of U.S. Representative Chaka Fattah of Philadelphia was found guilty on Thursday of defrauding banks to obtain business loans he used for personal expenses, including buying jewelry and paying casino gambling debts.
+NEW YORK Nov 5 The son of U.S. Representative Chaka Fattah from Philadelphia was found guilty on Thursday of defrauding banks to obtain business loans he used for personal expenses, including buying jewelry and paying casino gambling debts.

 The elder Fattah, an 11-term Democratic congressman, was indicted in July in connection with alleged bribery and misuse of federal, charitable and campaign funds.
-He has denied those charges, which are separate from the fraud that his son was accused of perpetrating.
+He has denied those charges, which are unrelated to the fraud that his son was accused of perpetrating.

-In a telephone interview, the congressman said the judge had barred his son from introducing key evidence and that prosecutors had sought to sway the jury unfairly by focusing on his son's expensive clothes and fancy meals.

-A spokeswoman for the U.S. Attorney's office in Philadelphia, which is prosecuting both men, said, ""We cannot comment on pending matters."
+The congressman, who was often in attendance during his son's trial, is scheduled to go on trial in Philadelphia federal court in May.
+His office did not immediately respond to a request for comment.

-The younger Fattah was charged alongside his business partner, Matthew Amato, who cooperated with authorities during the probe by wearing a wire.
+The younger Fattah was charged alongside his business partner, Matthew Amato, who cooperated with federal authorities during the probe by wearing a wire during conversations with Fattah.

 Amato pleaded guilty last year as part of a deal with prosecutors.